I never “got” Dilbert until I started working an office job. And then it all started to make sense.

 - Skills over passion, because passion is bullshit.
 Get good at something, and chances are you’ll learn to like it.

 - Human beings are “moist robots” who can reprogram themselves to cultivate good habits.
 We all delude ourselves, so find a delusion that works.

 - How to create your own multi-level bullshit filter.
 Don’t be credulous, but don’t be cynical, because there are ways to test the veracity of nearly everything.

 - Take risks and embrace failure.
 Failure is often where we learn the best lessons in life.

 In case the tenor of this post was a little too subtle for you, I unequivocally recommend you buy this book.
 And in case you don’t believe me, just know that I’m not the only one who has found it useful and entertaining.

 Adams’s one-of-a-kind insights will get you motivated and excited to get out there and fail big.

 Now if that’s not a ringing endorsement, I don’t know what is.

-My Favorite Bits of Advice from How to Fail at Almost Everything and Still Win Big:
+Below are some of my favorite bits of advice from How to Fail at Almost Everything and Still Win Big:

 - The beginning of a healthy and happy life is diet and fitness.
 If you want to eat healthier, make that healthy food taste good!
-And if you want to ensure you go to the gym, just put on your gym clothes and you’ll be surprised how much you feel like working out.
+And if you want to ensure you go to the gym, just put on your gym clothes, or even lay them out for you to see first thing in the morning, and you’ll be surprised how much you feel like working out.